Flagship partnership with The University of Queensland

 TUM has had a very special relationship with UQ, one of Australia's top-ranked universities, since 2010.
 Despite the geographical distance, the TUM-UQ bond developed within just a few years into a partnership that spans a variety of disciplines and is characterized by a wide range of activities.
 In addition to numerous successful joint research projects and symposia, various mobility programs for students and administrators have also helped to advance the exchange and cooperation between the two universities at all levels.

 TUM's International Graduate School of Science and Engineering (IGSSE) plays an important role in strengthening international research groups at TUM.
-The University of Queensland is represented as an international partner in three IGSSE projects.
-The great success of these projects is evident from the list of publications, presentations, and research proposals.
+Since 2023, the University of Queensland has been represented as an international partner in three further IGSSE projects:

 Microbial Electrosynthesis for Bioproduction of Chemicals (MEB-Chem)